The Lie That Your Past Disqualifies You

 Your past doesn’t disqualify you.
 It positions you.

-Because here’s what God does: He doesn’t erase your story.
+God doesn’t erase your story.
 He redeems it.
 He doesn’t pretend it didn’t happen.
 He transforms it into something that brings Him glory and brings others hope.

 Your past isn’t a liability.
 It’s your credibility.